 The relocation to Stadthausquai, in the heart of Zurich, gave an opportunity to run a retail business in conjunction with existing auction business in watches.

 New times - new challenges

-In the middle of 1990s, Peter A. Ineichen gave the board of the auction house to his son Frank, who ran it until 2017.
+In the middle of 1990s, Peter A. Ineichen gave the board of the auction house to his son Frank.

-In the 2000s, with a strong boom in wristwatches from the top brands, the auction house continued to deal mainly with vintage watches and was unable to pick up a business-friendly direction.
-Since the beginning of 2010 , the rapid development of online retailing and advertising began, and Ineichen Auctioneers again failed to completely adjust to a new business model, which eventually led to the sale of the auction house in 2017.
+In the 2000s, despite a strong boom in wristwatches from the top brands, the auction house stayed traditional and continued to deal mainly with antique and vintage watches.
+Since the beginning of 2010, the rapid development of online retailing and advertising began, but Ineichen Auctioneers remained conservatively devoted to their customers.
+To adjust to a new business model new management overtook the operational part of the business in 2017, remained consulted by Frank Ineichen.

 At that time, a young diligent man by the name of Artemy Lechbinsky, with a vast knowledge in all things watches, from antique pocket watches to contemporary independent watchmakers, envisioned the potential to transform this sleeping giant into a premier auction house.
 He aimed to bring back the glory days of Ineichen Auctioneers by building relationships with collectors and offering rare and independent wristwatches.

 A change for the best